masolimano/maneage/README-hacking.md

  - **Get this repository and its history** (if you don't already have it):
      Arguably the easiest way to start is to clone this repository as shown below.
-The main branch of this template is called `template`.
-This allows you to use the common branch name `master` for your own research, while keeping up to date with improvements in the template.
+As you see, after the cloning some further corrections to your clone's Git settings are necessary: first, you need to remove all possibly existing Git tags from the template's history.
+Then you need to rename conventional `origin` remote server, and the `master` branch.
+This is because managing your project will be much more easier if you follow the conventions and point these names to your project's man branch and remote server.

      ```shell
      $ git clone git://git.sv.gnu.org/reproduce
-     $ mv reproducible-paper my-project-name      # Your own directory name.
+     $ mv reproduce my-project                    # Change the name to your project's name.
-     $ cd my-project-name                         # Go into the cloned directory.
+     $ cd my-project                              # Go into the cloned directory.
      $ git tag | xargs git tag -d                 # Delete all template tags.
      $ git config remote.origin.tagopt --no-tags  # No tags in future fetch/pull from this template.
-     $ git remote rename origin template-origin   # Rename the template's remote.
+     $ git remote rename origin template          # Rename current/only remote to "template".
+     $ git branch -m template                     # Rename current/only branch to "template".
-     $ git checkout -b master                     # Create, enter master branch.
+     $ git checkout -b master                     # Create and enter new "master" branch.
      ```

  - **Test the template**: Before making any changes, it is important to